Osodyssey/jumplander-readme-en/README.md

-# JumpLander — The Ninja Coder’s Workshop (Interactive User Panel Guide)
+# JumpLander — Hero coder (Interactive User Panel Guide)

 This guide is a practical, step-by-step user manual for the **JumpLander** AI coding panel.
 It assumes you are already logged in and have access to the editor, AI chat, and Agents.
 The goal: help you work efficiently and safely with the platform to generate, refactor, secure, and ship code using AI assistants.